 Materials: St. Patrick’s Day attire: sunglasses, shirt, hats, necklaces, bears/mustache etc… 1 set for each team.

-Set up: Divide the group up into teams.
-Line the groups up.
+Set up: Divide the group up into equal teams.
+Line the groups up into rows.
 Place cones at the starting point and ending point of where you the children to race.
 Place an equal amount of St. Patrick’s Day attire at the ending point of each cone.

 St. Patrick’s Day Spirit

-Put on the invitation a phrase indicating that you are supposed to come to the party with wearing green and expressing St. Patrick’s Day Spirit.
-The person who comes in dressed with the most St. Patrick’s Day sprit win a prize
+Already having a Saint Patrick’s Day Party?
+If so, then this is something you can add on to the fun.
+On each invitation you are handing out write that you are supposed to come in your Saint Patrick’s Day best.
+The person who comes in dressed with the most St. Patrick’s Day sprit win a prize or trophy.

 Irish Musical Chairs